 Instructors are responsible for teaching and leading kayak participants on flatwater (sheltered, unexposed to wind, close to shore, ponds).
-They must adhere to the CKC requirements outlined in the Lakewater quide.
+They must adhere to the CKC requirements outlined in the Lakewater Kayak Instructor guide.
 Certifications remain valid for three paddling seasons and expire on Dec 31 of the third season.